Piwimau/TriSpell/README.md

 ## Features

-As a fun little side project of mine, TriSpell was intended to explore how basic spellchecking could be implemented using the so called
+As a fun little side project of mine, TriSpell was intended to explore how basic spell checking could be implemented using the so called
 [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) metric.
 Named after the soviet mathematician Vladimir Levenshtein who originally defined it in 1965, this metric computes the similarity of two sequences of characters (more commonly referred to as "strings" in most programming languages of today):

-- A **source** string, which can be thought of as a word entered by the user.
+- A source string, which can be thought of as a word entered by the user.
-- A **target** string representing a word that the user may have intended to type (but misspelled).
+- A target string representing a word that the user may have intended to type (but misspelled).

 The metric itself, sometimes also just called "edit distance", is defined as the minimum number of of single-character edits (i. e. insertions, deletions, or substitutions) required to transform the